 For middle grade readers (and older) who are interested in rocketry and man's journey outward from the Earth, this is a very accessible presentation of major milestones along the way.
 A 3-page timeline, a glossary, and suggestions for further reading are in the back matter.

-Highly recommended for middle grade readers and up.
+Highly recommended.
 I read an e-book provided by the publisher through NetGalley.